DataBassGit/AgentForge/docs/Agents/PredefinedAgents/ActionSelectionAgent.md

 > **Note**: For a more detailed explanation of actions and how they play a role in this architecture, please refer to our [Actions Documentation](../../Tools&Actions/ToolsActions.md).

+>For more details on how to structure your agent's prompts, please refer to our [Prompts Documentation](../../Prompts/Prompts.md) and this specific [Agent's Prompt.](../../../src/agentforge/utils/installer/agents/ActionSelectionAgent.json)

 ---